Objective

-To develop an understanding of the development and application of 360 Virtual Tours.
+To understand the development and application of Virtual Tours using 360° photos.

 Description

-Create a 360 Virtual Tour that can be used in a business or organizational context that includes at least ten (10) navigation points or nodes.
+Create a Virtual Tour that can be used in a business or organizational context, including at least ten (10) navigation points or nodes.
 The project must also include a minimum of five (5) information pop-ups (text, video, audio) as appropriate.

 Some example applications include: